Cloud Security Best Practices

 2. Load Balancer: Forwards request to Web Servers (Public Subnet).

-3. Web Servers: Process request, communicate with Application Servers.
+3. Web Servers: Process request and communicate with App Servers (Private Subnet).

-4. Application Servers: Process business logic, communicate with Database.
+4. App Servers: Process business logic and communicate with Database (Private Subnet).

 5. Database: Returns data to App Server.